What is the smallest cuboid that you can put in this box so that you cannot fit another that's the same into it?

-Can you fit the tangram pieces into the outline of this telephone?
+Can you fit the tangram pieces into the outline of this junk?

 Make a flower design using the same shape made out of different sizes of paper.

-Can you fit the tangram pieces into the outline of Little Fung at the table?
+Can you fit the tangram pieces into the outline of the rocket?

-Can you fit the tangram pieces into the outlines of the workmen?
+Can you fit the tangram pieces into the outline of Granma T?